Skip to Main Content

 • The Copyright Genie

 Here's another fun and useful tool to help decide if a resource is covered by copyright.
-It helps to make a complex and often sleep-inducing topic engaging.
+It helps to make a complex and often sleep-inducing topic fun and engaging.
+Note: You may get a "not a safe site" warning but this is because the site's security certificate has expired.
+The site is ok to use.

 Copyright Essentials © 2019 by Susan E. Beck is licensed under CC BY-NC-SA 4.0 Feel free to use this guide under the licensed terms of use.